If you are moving away from home to attend university, you may choose to live on campus in residence or off campus.

 While you may choose to live in residence for your first year, you can also commute or live off campus.
 Many universities have an off-campus housing website that provides resources and tools to help you with your search.

-At many on-campus residences, you can enjoy on-campus dining options that may include both dining halls and food vendors.
+Many residences offer on-campus dining options that may include both dining halls and food vendors.

 At some universities, your meal plan is paid as part of your residence fees.
 Some meal plans are